Mark Gruenwald: Writer

 In 1982, Gruenwald, Steven Grant, and Bill Mantlo co-wrote Marvel Super Hero Contest of Champions, the first limited series published by Marvel Comics.
-As a writer, Gruenwald is best known for creating the Official Handbook of the Marvel Universe and his ten-year stint as the writer of Captain America (from 1985 to 1995) – during which he contributed several notable characters such as Crossbones, Diamondback and U.S. Agent.
+As a writer, Gruenwald is known for creating the Official Handbook of the Marvel Universe and his ten-year stint as the writer of Captain America (from 1985 to 1995) – during which he contributed several notable characters such as Crossbones, Diamondback, and U.S. Agent.
 He made a deliberate effort to create villains who would be specific to Captain America, as opposed to generic foes who could as easily have been introduced in another comic.
-At one point Gruenwald owned a replica of Captain America's shield – the same shield now owned by Stephen Colbert.
+At one point, Gruenwald owned a replica of Captain America's shield – the same shield now owned by Stephen Colbert.

 His 60-issue run on Quasar (1989–1994) realized Gruenwald's ambition to write his own kind of superhero.
 However, he considered his magnum opus to be the mid-1980s 12-issue maxiseries Squadron Supreme, which told the story of an alternate universe where a group of well-intended superheroes decide that they would be best suited to run the planet.
 Gruenwald was highly loyal to each series he wrote.
 In addition to his lengthy stint on Captain America, he wrote the entire runs of both Quasar (save for one issue) and D.P.7, and Jim Salicrup recalled that when Gruenwald was taken off of Spider-Woman after only 12 issues, he "was crushed."